MilanKacar/milankacar.github.io/_posts/2024-9-30-blog17_stack_with_increment_operation.md

 ---
 layout: post
-title: "#17 641.
-Design Circular Deque 🚀 "
+title: "#17 1381.
+Design a Stack With Increment Operation 🚀 "
 categories: [LeetCode, Programming]
 ---

-## 📚 1381.
-Design a Stack With Increment Operation 🚀

-Hey, fellow coders! 😄 Today, we'll be solving an interesting stack problem: designing a stack that supports **increment operations** in addition to the usual `push` and `pop`.
+Hey 😄 Today, we'll be solving an interesting stack problem: designing a stack that supports **increment operations** in addition to the usual `push` and `pop`.
 Ready?
 Let’s dive in!

 ### Problem Statement 📝